 In January 2020, following the approval of a national settlement between Canada and former students of Indian Day Schools (represented by Gowling WLG), a claims process was initiated to compensate individuals who suffered harm as a result of their experiences in these schools.
 Individuals have until July 2022 to complete and submit their claim forms to the Claims Administrator (Deloitte).

-- Providing direct, in-person Claims Assistance support to as many IDS Claimants as possible, in the most efficient manner, across Canada;
+- Providing direct, in-person claims support to as many IDS Claimants as possible, in the most efficient manner, across Canada;

 - Creating a culturally-safe and trauma informed environment and process, based on the needs of communities, that best enables Claimants to receive support;